 Because we’re passionate about building bridges and combating hate, we helped our partner Repair the World launch the Crown Heights Initiative in 2021.
 Our goal: build and deepen relationships across the Chassidic and Afro-Caribbean communities of Crown Heights.
 How’s it work?
 We bring together a diverse cohort of local leaders to work and learn side by side.
 Tell me more: By volunteering with neighbors who may otherwise never interact, the project combats antisemitism and racism, deepens understanding of each community, and meets pressing local needs.

 Maybe you heard how in the middle of the pandemic, we opened a one-stop social service hub in Queens.
 Now, we’re going to take everything we learned and apply it to a brand-new Brooklyn Hub that will offer employment counseling, food pantries, legal and emotional support all under one roof.
 Our goal: to serve Russian immigrants, Holocaust survivors, ultra-Orthodox families, and so many others who are struggling to get by — moving people from crisis to stability with a premium on dignity.
-A location has been secured and we hope to be open by the end of 2023.
+A location has been secured and we hope to open in 2024.